We may earn commission from affiliate links →

 A protected national park since 1983, Lake Skadar also has the distinction of being included in the Ramsar Convention’s List of Wetlands of International Importance.
 Lake Skadar National Park is one of the largest national parks in Montenegro, the lake itself is the largest lake in southern Europe.

-When you ask Montenegrins what to see in Montenegro, many of them will say Lake Skadar first.
+When you ask Montenegrins what to see in Montenegro, many will say Lake Skadar first.
 This is a region besieged by the Turks for its resources, a favorite holiday destination for the former royal family of Montenegro, and the location of many of the best organic farms and wineries in the country.
 There is, in other words, plenty of variety, making this is a magnificent destination for a wide range of travelers, from avid hikers and nature enthusiasts to foodies and history buffs.

 It is only natural that this area became a national park.
 In fact, Lake Skadar is basically a national park.
 There’s no distinction between the lake, region, or the park itself.
-They’re all one and the same, a region characterized by centuries-old architecture, glorious landscapes, a bunch of outdoor fun, and fantastic and healthy food.
+They’re all the same, a region characterized by centuries-old architecture, glorious landscapes, a bunch of outdoor fun, and fantastic and healthy food.

 Lake Skadar National Park encompasses critical natural areas and the main towns around the lake, such as Virpazar, which is the main tourist center and gateway to the park.

 Things To Do In Lake Skadar, Montenegro

 As far as lakes in Europe go, this is among the most vulnerable, important, biodiverse, and visit-worthy.

 If you’re wondering what to see in Lake Skadar, the answer is simple: birds.
 As an internationally important birdlife refuge, Lake Skadar is a fantastic destination for ornithologists.
 It is home to the rare Dalmatian pelican and one of the world’s largest colonies of pygmy cormorants.